maheshsabnis/blazejan2021/readme.md

 7. React Routing for Single Page Front-End Application
 8. Higher-Order-Components (HOC), pattern of Rendering Components in JavaScript on Demand
 9. ErrorBoundries
+    - Error Boundries is an approach of Handling Error in React.js (16.0+) to make sure that is the component (parent to child) is crashing during rendering or during executing any logic then handl and log the error and render the fallabck HTML UI
+    - Two Ways of Handling Error
+        - Using Try...catch inside the render() method (available in all react versions)
+            - try..catch must be written in render() method od each component
+            - not a good idea if the app have several components loaded at a time
+        - Create a global boundry component that will act as a parent component for all other components to be rendered
+            - this global boundry component will implement componentDidCatch() method and getDerivedStateFromError() property to listen exceptions thrown by any child componenty while rendering.
+            - the render method of this global boundry component will be responsible to rnder the fallback UI when a child component crashes
+        - Please note that the iframe must be set to display as none in the application if you are using create-react-app for creating the react application
 10. Functional Components
 11. React Hooks, state, context, new way of REST Calls
 12. State Management using Redux